hantsy/vertx-sandbox/docs/graphql.md

 Checkout the [complete sample codes from my Github](https://github.com/hantsy/vertx-sandbox/tree/master/graphql).

-Vertx provides a GraphQL Handler to  handle GraphQL request from client.
+Vertx provides a specific `GraphQLHandler` to  handle GraphQL request from client.

-Replace the `MainVerticle` with the following content.
+Fill the `MainVerticle` with the following content.

 ```java
 @Slf4j